HM: Hybrid Masking for Few-Shot Segmentation: Experiment

 \subsubsection{Datasets.}

-We evaluated the proposed method on three publicly available segmentation benchmarks: PASCAL-5$^i$~\cite{OSLSM} , COCO-20$^i$~\cite{lin2015microsoft}, and FSS-1000~\cite{FSS1000}.
-PASCAL-5$^i$ was created from PASCAL VOC 2012~\cite{pascal} with extra mask annotations~\cite{pascal_2}.
+We evaluate the efficacy of our hybrid masking technique on three publicly available segmentation benchmarks: PASCAL-5$^i$~\cite{OSLSM} , COCO-20$^i$~\cite{lin2015microsoft}, and FSS-1000~\cite{FSS1000}.
+PASCAL-5$^i$ was produced from PASCAL VOC 2012~\cite{pascal} with additional mask annotations~\cite{pascal_2}.
 PASCAL-5$^i$ contains 20 types of object classes, COCO-20$^i$ contains 80 classes, and FSS-1000 contains 1000 classes.
-The PASCAL and COCO data sets were divided into four folds following training and evaluation methods of other works~\cite{PPNet,FWB,PFENet,DAN,PMM}, where each fold of PASCAL-5$^i$ consisted of five classes, and each fold of COCO-20$^i$ had 20.
-We conducted cross-validation using these four folds.
-When evaluating a model on fold$^i$, all other classes not belonging to fold$^i$ were used for training.
-1000 episodes were sampled from fold$^i$ to evaluate the trained model.
-For FSS-1000, the training, validation, and test datasets were divided into 520, 240, and 240 classes, respectively.
+The PASCAL and COCO data sets were divided into four folds following the training and evaluation methods of other works~\cite{PPNet,FWB,PFENet,DAN,PMM, HSNet, VAT, ASNet}, where each fold of PASCAL-5$^i$ consisted of 5 classes, and each fold of COCO-20$^i$ had 20.
+We conduct cross-validation using these four folds.
+When evaluating a model on fold$^i$, all other classes not belonging to fold$^i$ are used for training.
+1000 episodes are sampled from the other fold$^i$ to evaluate the trained model.
+For FSS-1000, the training, validation, and test datasets are divided into 520, 240, and 240 classes.